angelovianajr/cocuschallenge/README.md

     number
 ]}
 ```
 This route categorizes the triangle into Equilateral, Isoceles and Scalene.
-After that, it returns to the user and saves the information in the bank.
+After that, it returns to the user and saves the information in the database.

 ### GET /triangle
 Example